Slim Cessna's Auto Club: Rebecca Vera

 Rebecca Vera was born on July 21, 1972 in Elgin, Illinois.
 She joined the band in 2016 as a pedal steel player.
 Before formally joining SCAC, she was a founding member of Munly & The Lee Lewis Harlots in 2000 and Munly & The Lupercalians in 2007.
 She also played cello and provided backing vocals for 16 Horsepower and Munly's solo efforts.
 Between 1998 and 1999, she collaborated with Jeffrey-Paul Norlander on an "industrial techno" project, Hoitoitoi, where she sang and played the violin in addition to the cello.
 She currently provides backing vocals, in addition to playing cello, pedal steel, and harmonium, in The Denver Broncos UK (DBUK) and Munly & The Lupercalians.
 Besides music, she has also pursued a career as a veterinary technician since 2002.
 She has been in a long-term relationship with Munly since 2004.

 Andrew Warner

 Andrew Warner, born August 9 (year unknown), joined the band in August 2016, replacing drummer Todd "The Peeler" Moore.
-He also plays drums in the bands Munly and the Lupercalians, Bad Luck City, Snake Rattle Rattle Snake, and Cloak of Organs.
+He also plays drums in the bands Munly and the Lupercalians, Bad Luck City, Snake Rattle Rattle Snake, Cloak of Organs, and Weathered Statues.